poroping/terraform-provider-fortios/docs/data-sources/firewall_policy.md

 * `internet_service_negate` - When enabled internet-service specifies what the service must NOT be.
 * `internet_service_src` - Enable/disable use of Internet Services in source for this policy.
 If enabled, source address is not used.
 * `internet_service_src_negate` - When enabled internet-service-src specifies what the service must NOT be.
+* `internet_service6` - Enable/disable use of IPv6 Internet Services for this policy.
+If enabled, destination address and service are not used.
+* `internet_service6_negate` - When enabled internet-service6 specifies what the service must NOT be.
+* `internet_service6_src` - Enable/disable use of IPv6 Internet Services in source for this policy.
+If enabled, source address is not used.
+* `internet_service6_src_negate` - When enabled internet-service6-src specifies what the service must NOT be.
 * `ippool` - Enable to use IP Pools for source NAT.
 * `ips_sensor` - Name of an existing IPS sensor.
+* `ips_voip_filter` - Name of an existing VoIP (ips) profile.
 * `logtraffic` - Enable or disable logging.
 Log all sessions or security profile sessions.
 * `logtraffic_start` - Record logs when a session starts.
 * `match_vip` - Enable to match packets that have had their destination addresses changed by a VIP.